msghaleb/AzureMonitorHackathon/challenges/solution5_1.md

-# Challenge 4: The Solution
+# Challenge 5: The Solution

-This page will take you step by step through solving challenge four.
+This page will take you step by step through solving challenge five.

 ## Solution Steps: